lawrenceagles/nodejs-in-action/chapter11-deployment/README.md

 # Chapter 11 &mdash; Deploying Node Applications and Maintaining Uptime
-> Node.js examples from 2nd edition
+> a quick look into deployment considerations in Node.js: multi-process Node.js

 ## [01-hello-cluster](./01-hello-cluster/)
 Illustrates the basics of the `cluster` module to run in separate operating system processes the same Node.js program.